How to Test IE on Mac

 Here’s why:

-Earlier, the only way QA engineers using macOS could test websites on IE was by using virtual machines with a Windows environment or by downloading the Internet Explorer emulator on Mac.
-Needless to say, these are time-consuming and effort-intensive methods that don’t always provide reliable results.
+• High Maintenance Effort: Earlier, the only way QAs using macOS could test websites on IE was by using virtual machines with a Windows environment or by downloading the IE emulator on Mac, which were time-consuming and effort-intensive methods that weren’t always reliable.

 Listed below are different ways to test Internet Explorer on Mac